kalysti/terrain-tool-godot4/README.md

 # GODOT 4 Terrain Plugin (GPU Based)

-Currently under development.
 Tool is written for prototyping in c# but will be converted to c++ for the godot core.

 ## Needs a master godot 4 build